xdrip-js/Lookout/README.md

 [![Join the chat at https://gitter.im/thebookins/xdrip-js](https://badges.gitter.im/thebookins/xdrip-js.svg)](https://gitter.im/thebookins/xdrip-js?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-*Please note this project is neither created nor backed by Dexcom, Inc. This software is not intended for use in therapy.*
+*Please note this project is neither created nor backed by Dexcom, Inc.*
+*Lookout is not a product.
+Lookout comes with no warranty or official support.
+Anyone using Lookout is doing so at their own risk and must take responsibility for their own safety.
+The use of Lookout for therapy is not FDA approved and comes with inherent risks.*

 ## Overview
 Lookout provides a rig-based interface to a Dexcom G5 CGM using Bluetooth Low Energy (BLE).
 Lookout connects to the CGM transmitter and provides the following capabilities: